How To Use a Projector Outside During The Day

 Shade and Sun Positioning

 Look for areas with natural shade, such as under trees or canopies, to minimize the impact of direct sunlight on the projected image.
-Additionally, consider the position of the sun during your intended projection time and plan accordingly to avoid direct sunlight falling on the screen.

 Avoiding Direct Sunlight